prajeeshag/xcdo/docs/index.md

 ```bash
 $ xcdo -dump.py in.nc
 ```
+!!!
+Note

-Notice the ".py" extension for the custom operator?
-Yes, basically the operator name is just the path of the python file.
+    Notice the .py extension on the custom operator?
+That’s because the operator name simply comes from the Python file’s name.

 You can see the signature and documentation of the custom operator by running: